SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 ### How to test the Source Version in a rule

-Starting from **Java Plugin API 3.7** (Oct 2015), the java source version can be accessed directly when writing custom rules.
+Starting from **Java Plugin API 3.7** (October 2015), the java source version can be accessed directly when writing custom rules.
 This can be achieved by simply calling the method `getJavaVersion()` from the context.
 Note that the method will return null only when the property is not set.
-Similarily, it is possible to specify to the verifier a version of Java to be considered as runtime execution, calling method `verify(String filename, JavaFileScanner check, int javaVersion)`.
+Similarly, it is possible to specify to the verifier a version of Java to be considered as runtime execution, calling method `verify(String filename, JavaFileScanner check, int javaVersion)`.

 ```java
 @Beta